 Here are six ways to inspire children’s writing with real-life examples from their peers, whether you’re in the classroom or at home:

-Access to the Pobble Writing Bank is included with a Forever Free account.
-You’ll find the world’s largest bank to showcase children's handwritten work, sorted by age, genre and topic.
+On Pobble, you’ll find the world’s largest bank to showcase children's handwritten work, sorted by age, genre and topic.
 Ideal for exemplification, finding ideas and lesson inspiration.
 Plus Pobble 365 - One picture, five related writing activities every single day.

 Stay up to date with Pobble, be inspired by our teaching community and learn something new.
 Subscribe to the Pobble blog.